Educational Leadership Master's Degree and Educational Leadership Certificate:

 Master of Education

 The master’s degree in education with a concentration in educational leadership is designed to prepare candidates to assume leadership positions in both schools and district offices.
-The organizing theme for the program is the school/district administrator’s central role as the interpreter, facilitator and initiator of educational change leading to effective schools for all children.
-The program focuses upon the principal within the context of the school community of students, parents, teachers, support staff, and administration and, the district supervisor within the community of schools.
-It recognizes the constant state of mutual influence, which exists among schools and the organizations and culture of broader society.
+The organizing theme for the program is the school/district administrator’s central role as the interpreter, facilitator, and initiator of educational change leading to effective schools for all children.
+The program focuses upon the principal within the context of the school community of students, parents, teachers, support staff, administration, and the district supervisor within the community of schools.
+It recognizes the constant state of mutual influence, that exists among schools, organizations, and the culture of the broader society.